-- Provision of evidence of training through assessment of CV - Assessment of clinical skills by brief video (10 minutes) of two MBT sessions with reflection about therapist aim and intervention.
-Preference is for one individual and one group. - Assessment of didactic and supervisory skills via observation - Agreement of development plan following clinical assessment for meeting supervisor competencies in MBT e.g. number of additional clinical supervision sessions + number of supervision of supervision sessions (minimum 10 supervision of supervision sessions).
+- Application should be made to Anna Feud or to country specific approved organisation (for information of approved organisation contact Anna Freud) - Provision of evidence of training through assessment of CV - Evidence of assessment of clinical skills by brief video (10 minutes) of two MBT sessions with reflection about therapist aim and intervention. - a) Preference is for one individual and one group to be shown at a meeting of other participants in the Supervisor Course.
+OR - b) Video reports from accredited supervisor of treatments (two) within the past 1 year - Assessment of didactic and supervisory skills via observation usually around 10 sessions of observation required to ensure all competences are achieved. - Agreement of development plan following clinical assessment for meeting supervisor competencies in MBT e.g., number of additional clinical supervision sessions + number of supervision of supervision sessions (minimum 10 supervision of supervision sessions).